Volkan Oezdemir

-Volkan Oezdemir (born 19 September 1989) is a Swiss professional mixed martial artist and former kickboxing practitioner.
-He currently competes in the Light heavyweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2010, Oezdemir formerly competed for Bellator.
-As a kickboxing practitioner, he competed for Superkombat Fighting Championship in their heavyweight division.
-As of March 13, 2023, he is #8 in the UFC light heavyweight rankings.
+Volkan Oezdemir (born 19 September 1989) is a Swiss professional mixed martial artist and former kickboxer.
+He currently competes in the Light heavyweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2010, Oezdemir formerly competed for Bellator.
+As a kickboxer, he competed for Superkombat Fighting Championship in their heavyweight division.
+As of 26 November 2024, he is #9 in the UFC light heavyweight rankings.

 Background

 Oezdemir was born in the French-speaking part of Switzerland.
 His father from Turkey is ethnically Kurdish and his mother is Swiss.
 He befriended Alistair Overeem on a visit to the Netherlands while training at the Golden Glory gym.
 Oezdemir later competed in amateur and professional kickboxing, as well as Brazilian Jiu-Jitsu, before transitioning to mixed martial arts.

 Mixed martial arts career

 Early career

 Oezdemir made his professional MMA debut in 2010, and compiled a record of 9–0 before being signed by Bellator.